chhuang-one/sqxclib/doc/SqStorage.md

 | sq_storage_update_all()   | updateAll()   |
 | sq_storage_update_field() | updateField() |

-Note: SqStorage will try to find matched type if user does NOT specify object type.
+Note: SqStorage will try to find matched type if user does NOT specify object type. (except sq_storage_query_raw)
 Note: SqStorage will use default container type if user does NOT specify container type. (except sq_storage_query_raw)

 use C function